 54.2 For so long as an Event of Default is continuing, where a Supplier/DG Party is a User under Section 2A, or where a DNO/IDNO/OTSO Party is a User under Section 2B, and, in either case, that Party is a Breaching Party pursuant to:

-54.2.1 Clause 54.1.1 or 54.1.6, any Party to whom the obligations in question were owed shall be entitled to suspend its performance of the services described in Section 2 to the Breaching Party by notice in writing to the Breaching Party; and
+54.2.1 Clause 54.1.1 or 54.1.6, any Party to whom the obligations in question were owed shall be entitled to suspend its performance of the services described in Section 2 to the Breaching Party by notice in writing to the Breaching Party;

+54.2.2 Clause 54.1.8, the Panel shall be entitled to instruct each DNO/IDNO Party to procure suspension of registration services for the Breaching Party under the Master Registration Agreement, in which case the DNO/IDNO Parties shall procure such suspension, and the Panel shall notify the Breaching Party of such suspension; and

-54.2.2 any other provision of Clause 54.1, any Party shall be entitled to suspend its performance of the services described in Section 2 to the Breaching Party by notice in writing to the Breaching Party,
+54.2.3 any other provision of Clause 54.1, any Party shall be entitled to suspend its performance of the services described in Section 2 to the Breaching Party by notice in writing to the Breaching Party,

-and the Breaching Party shall pay to the suspending Party an amount equal to any reasonable costs incurred by such Party as a result of such suspension.
+and the Breaching Party shall pay to the suspending Party (in the case of Clauses 54.2.1 and 54.2.3) an amount equal to any reasonable costs incurred by such Party as a result of such suspension.
 Any Party serving a notice under this Clause 54.2 shall send a copy of the notice to the Panel.

 Gowling WLG (UK) LLP 3 March 2016